 Most states have minimum ages for PWC operators, ranging from 12 to 18.
 In some states, younger riders are permitted to operate PWCs if they are accompanied by an adult.
 In other states, the legal age of operation depends upon whether the rider has taken a state-approved boater safety course.
 (PWCs are subject to the same rules of the road as any other vessel and meeting, crossing, and overtaking rules must be obeyed.)
 Nearly all states require PFD's to be worn by the operator and all riders.
 In addition, many states require PWC rental operators to provide instruction or education in PWC operation.
 Visit NASBLA for a complete list of requirements.

 Loaning your PWC

 A PWC may look like a dinghy, but it has the power of a much larger boat.
 Don't loan a PWC to anyone who doesn't have experience operating a PWC in addition to basic boating skills.
 The waterways are too crowded and a PWC too speedy and erratic.
 Let him or her take a boating safety course, even if it isn't mandatory in your state, and maybe gain experience crewing on larger boats before you introduce them to all the quirky handling characteristics of your PWC.
-This can't be done in a few minutes by showing someone how to work the throttle, make turns, etc. The BoatU.S.
-Foundation for Boating Safety has an online PWC course available at www.boatus.org/courses.
+This can't be done in a few minutes by showing someone how to work the throttle, make turns, etc. The BoatUS Foundation for Boating Safety has a free online Boating Safety Course that covers many of the specific safety issues regarding PWC operation as well as safe boating practices common to all types of boats.
 There is no substitute for hands-on experience.
 Spend time instructing a beginner until you are both comfortable that he or she knows how to safely operate a PWC.
 Finally, since their driving at first is likely to be erratic, make sure beginners stay well away from other boat traffic — remember that most PWC accidents involve collisions with other boats.